Fletcher Building (FBU) H2 2025 earnings summary

 Outlook and guidance

-Expectation of prolonged subdued demand in New Zealand and Australia through FY 2026, with no clear recovery yet.
+Expectation of prolonged subdued demand in New Zealand residential and commercial construction through FY 2026.

 Cost reduction initiatives and portfolio simplification to continue, with full benefits likely realized in FY 2027.